jroblak/jroblak.github.com/_posts/2018-01-12-hack-the-box-jail.md

 ...
 frank:x:1000:1000::/home/frank:/bin/bash
 ...
+$ su frank
 {% endhighlight %}

-Now we should be able to upload and control files on the `jail` server as if we were `frank`.
-The easiest way in from here would be to upload a key to `authorized_keys` so we can SSH in as `frank`, since we saw port `22` was open in our `nmap` scan.
+Now we should be able to upload files onto the `jail` server as if we were `frank`.
+The easiest way in from here would be to upload a key to `authorized_keys` so that we can SSH in as `frank`, since we saw port `22` was open in our `nmap` scan.

-Since we can upload _any_ kind of file as frank, the way forward is to write a file in C with suid as frank, which prints our public key into `/home/frank/.ssh/authorized_keys`.
+Since we can upload _any_ kind of file as frank, the way forward is to write a file in C with suid as frank, which writes our public key into `/home/frank/.ssh/authorized_keys`.
 Since this is relatively simple, and this is already a long post, I'll leave that as an exercise to the reader.

 Now we can ssh in as `frank` and can poke around for priv-esc.
 Once again, `sudo -l` shows us the way: